DavidONeill75101/level-4-project/manual.md

 In order to run the CoronaCentral search API locally, it is best to view it using the provided front-end using the following instructions:

-1. Clone the repository
+1. Clone the repository.
+Note that this may take some time due to the very large datasets which are stored in the repository.

    ```console
    git clone https://github.com/DavidONeill75101/level-4-project
    ```

-2. In the API directory add the latest version of CoronaCentral, named <em>coronacentral.json.gz</em>.

-3. Navigate to the API directory
+2. Navigate to the API directory

    ```console
    cd API
    ```

-4. Create a new Python 3 virtual environment and install all the dependencies via requirements.txt.
+3. Create a new Python 3 virtual environment and install all the dependencies via requirements.txt.

    ```console
    pip install -r requirements.txt
    ```

-5. Run the file <em>indexing.py</em> which will automatically retrieve the documents from the CoronaCentral dataset and perform the necessary preprocessing.
+4. Run the file <em>indexing.py</em> which will automatically retrieve the documents from the CoronaCentral dataset and perform the necessary preprocessing.
 There will be warnings which can be ignored.

    ```console
    python indexing.py
    ```

-6. Run the file <em>application.py</em> which will start running the RESTful API for the IR tool.
-Now API calls can be made directly, returning raw JSON which simply contains a list of the IDs for the documents retrieved.
+5. Run the file <em>application.py</em> which will start running the RESTful API for the IR tool.
+Now API calls can be made directly, returning raw JSON which simply contains a list of dictionaries representing each of the documents returned.
 There will be warnings which can be ignored.

    ```console
    python application.py
    ```

-7. To access this raw JSON, simply access the following URL in a browser:
+6. To access this raw JSON, simply access the following URL in a browser:

    http://127.0.0.1:5000/search?query=insert_you_query_here

-8. In order to view this in a clearer format, open a new command prompt, ensuring the API is still running.
+7. In order to view this in a clearer format, open a new command prompt, ensuring the API is still running.
 Navigate to the directory <em>api-front-end</em> and run the command <em>npm run dev</em>.

    ```console
    cd api-front-end
    npm run dev
    ```

-9. To access the application, simply access the following URL in a browser:
+8. To access the application, simply access the following URL in a browser:

    http://127.0.0.1:3000

-10. Use the search bar to receive a list of the returned documents for your query.
+9. Use the search bar to receive a list of the returned documents for your query.
+Please note that it may take a few seconds to load as the document embeddings are calculated.